serialport/website/docs/code-of-conduct.md

 title: Code of Conduct
 ---

-SerialPort follows the Nodebots Code of Conduct.
+SerialPort follows the NodeBots Code of Conduct.
 The full text can be found at [nodebots.io](http://nodebots.io/conduct.html).

 ## TLDR
 - Be respectful.